The Importance of SEO Audits for JCI Accredited Hospitals

 - 8 min read

 The signs were subtle but persistent.
 Organic traffic was uneven.
 Important pages were not the ones showing up most often in search.
 Older articles had no clear relationship to newer ones, which made the site feel more like a collection of isolated posts than a well-organized resource.
-We also noticed that some pages had strong intent but weak presentation, while others were technically sound but failed to match what searchers actually wanted.
+I also noticed that some pages had strong intent but weak presentation, while others were technically sound but failed to match what searchers actually wanted.

-What the Audit Actually Showed Us
+What the Audit Actually Showed Me

-We found several common but damaging problems.
+I found several common but damaging problems.
 Some pages were harder to crawl than they should have been.
 Internal links were inconsistent, which weakened page relationships.
 Metadata needed better differentiation.
-A few redirects were creating unnecessary steps, and some image and performance issues were undermining mobile experience.
+A few redirects were creating unnecessary steps, and some image and performance issues were undermining the mobile experience.
 None of these issues seemed dramatic on their own, but together they were creating drag across the site.

 The audit also exposed content overlap.
-We had pages touching the same topic from slightly different angles without a clear hierarchy, which diluted relevance.
+I had pages touching the same topic from slightly different angles without a clear hierarchy, which diluted relevance.
 Some articles answered broad questions but never guided readers toward deeper related content.
 Other pages targeted keywords loosely instead of serving a defined intent.
 The result was a site with decent material but inconsistent signals.

 Fixing the Technical Issues That Blocked Growth

-We reviewed which pages deserved to be indexed, whether search engines could move through the site efficiently, and how cleanly our most important URLs were presented.
+I reviewed which pages deserved to be indexed, whether search engines could move through the site efficiently, and how cleanly my most important URLs were presented.
 This meant tightening up redirect logic, checking canonicals, improving sitemap accuracy, and making sure outdated pages were not competing with stronger versions of the same topic.
 A clean site structure does not guarantee traffic, but a messy one almost always limits it.

-We also made practical improvements to speed and usability.
+I also made practical improvements to speed and usability.
 Large media files were optimized, page elements were simplified where needed, and templates were reviewed with mobile readers in mind.
-These changes were not glamorous, but they supported every other improvement we made.
-Better page experience gave our content a stronger chance to perform once it began ranking.
+These changes were not glamorous, but they supported every other improvement I made.
+Better page experience gave my content a stronger chance to perform once it began ranking.
+What mattered most was the order of operations.
+The audit helped me separate high-impact issues from cosmetic ones.
+That alone saved time and kept the work manageable.

 Rebuilding On-Page SEO Around Search Intent

-We clarified one primary intent per page
+I clarified one primary intent per page

-We tightened title tags and meta descriptions
+I tightened title tags and meta descriptions

-We improved heading hierarchy for readability and relevance
+I improved heading hierarchy for readability and relevance

-We revised openings to answer user questions faster
+I revised openings to answer user questions faster

-We aligned supporting keywords with the page topic instead of scattering them
+I aligned supporting keywords with the page topic instead of scattering them

-Where we had multiple pages addressing similar queries, we consolidated them into stronger assets.
+Where I had multiple pages addressing similar queries, I consolidated them into stronger assets.
 That reduced cannibalization and made the site easier to understand.
-We also reviewed pages that were not serving a strategic purpose and either improved them meaningfully or removed them from the index.
+I also reviewed pages that were not serving a strategic purpose and either improved them meaningfully or removed them from the index.
 Not every page deserves to compete in search.
 A tighter content library often performs better than a larger but scattered one.
+The audit changed my mindset from content volume to content usefulness.
+That shift alone made the site more coherent and, ultimately, more discoverable.

 Creating a Better Internal Linking System

-Internal linking is often treated as a finishing touch, but the audit showed us it was a structural weakness.
-We had relevant pages that were barely connected and important service pages that received too little support from the blog content around them.
+Internal linking is often treated as a finishing touch, but the audit showed me it was a structural weakness.
+I had relevant pages that were barely connected and important service pages that received too little support from the blog content around them.
 Search engines could still find these pages, but the site was not sending strong enough signals about which URLs mattered most and how topics related to one another.

-Instead of dropping links wherever they fit, we created deliberate relationships.
+Instead of dropping links wherever they fit, I created deliberate relationships.
 Broad pages now point to more specific supporting pieces.
 Informational content leads readers toward practical next steps.
 Commercial pages are supported by educational content that builds context and trust.
 This made the site easier to navigate and gave under-supported pages more authority.

 Link from high-authority pages to priority pages.